ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-2/index.md

                 "system",
                 "You are an AI assistant collaborating with other assistants. " "Your task is to process the image, clarify ingredients, and generate a recipe."
-                " If your result is final, prefix it with 'FINAL ANSWER'."
+                " If your result is final, end it with 'FINAL ANSWER'."
                 " Available tools: {tool_names}. {system_message}",
             ),
             MessagesPlaceholder(variable_name="messages"),